WeitzGroup/ArbitriumLysisLysogeny/all files/README.md

 Figures:

 Run file named 'plot_all.m' to generate all figures in paper - no changes needed to file (all relevant data to generate figures is already included in repo as .mat files).
-Please put the data files in the same location as the code to generate figures.
+These mat files can be generated via main_all.m by changing the values of R0 (line 49) and pars.J (line 16) in 'main_all.m'.
+For example, to generate 'optimal_params_r0_60_j_2.mat', set R0 to 60 and pars.J to 2 and run 'main_all.m'.
+For Fig. 3b,

 Figure 2:
 Temperate phage-bacteria infection dynamics for different fixed probabilities of lysogeny (P= 0, P= 0.5 or P= 1 wherePis the probability of lysogeny) for 48 hours with an MOI of 0.01.